TwoSevenOneT/EDR-Redir/README.md

 ## Tools For Security Researcher and Hacker

-Essential tools that every security researcher and hacker should have in their toolkit:
+Essential hardware tools that every security researcher and hacker should have in their toolkit:

 [Essential Tools For Security Researcher and Hacker](https://www.zerosalarium.com/p/essential-tools-for-security-researcher.html)